forestgrape/coronavirus/4_immunological/concepts_of_immunology.md

 ### Supervise the Production
-The immune system tightly supervises the production of enzymes.
+The immune system tightly supervises the production of substances especially enzymes.
 Enzymes are mostly either proteins, a combinations of proteins and RNA and sometimes RNA only.

-#### Self Checks of Cells
-[in work]
-Self checks of the cells:
-* RNA sequence inspection and possibly silencing
-* Detect foreign RNA e.g. double stranded
-* Detect stress e.g. Ribosome permanently producing.

-Upon detection of anomalies, the cells can go into an alert state, ring the bells or even induce apoptosis.

-#### Extern Checks of Cells
-Cells present what they produce on the outside (via MHC 1 proteins): Immune cells (e.g. T cells) inspect these substances and can induce cell death and/or ring the bells.
+Since nearly all enzymes are produced within cells, the [intracellular controls](#intra-cellular-immunity) are crucial.